Cheng-Che/LeetCode/Questions.md

+## Group Anagrams
+Given an array of strings, group anagrams together.

+Example:

+Input: ["eat", "tea", "tan", "ate", "nat", "bat"],
+Output:
+[
+  ["ate","eat","tea"],
+  ["nat","tan"],
+  ["bat"]
+]
+Note:

+All inputs will be in lowercase.
+The order of your output does not matter.

 ## Frog Jump
 A frog is crossing a river.
 The river is divided into x units and at each unit there may or may not exist a stone.
 The frog can jump on a stone, but it must not jump into the water.